samkenxstream/saltpack/specs/saltpack_encryption_v1.md

   message header.
 These are computed with the **MAC keys** derived from the header.
 See below.
-- The **payload secretbox** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MB.
+- The **payload secretbox** is a NaCl secretbox containing a chunk of the plaintext bytes, max size 1 MiB.
 It's encrypted with the **payload key**.
 The nonce is `saltpack_ploadsbNNNNNNNN` where `NNNNNNNN` is the packet number as an 8-byte big-endian unsigned integer.
 The first payload packet is number 0.